 Ensure that a switch registration rule is created on the target cluster before switching over to another cluster.
-For more information, refer to Creating Switch Registration rules.
+For more information, refer to the topic "Creating Switch Registration Rules" in the RUCKUS SmartZone Switch Management Guide.

 Depending on the switch High Availability license on the standby cluster switches must be approved so that it can be discovered and monitored by the controller.
-For more information, refer to Approving Switches.
+For more information, refer to the topic "Approving Switches" in the RUCKUS SmartZone Switch Management Guide.